8 Healthiest Cooking Oils: The Definitive Ranking (And Which Ones To Skip)

 Like sunflower oil, much safflower oil sold is highly refined and high in omega-6 PUFAs, but some brands do offer high-oleic, expeller-pressed varieties.

-Canola oil is a naturally MUFA-rich oil (60% to 65% MUFA).
+Canola oil (also known as rapeseed oil) is a naturally MUFA-rich oil (60% to 65% MUFA).
 The downside: It's almost always chemically extracted and highly refined.
 Similar to soybeans, most canola plants in the U.S. and Canada (which produces and exports the most canola oil) are genetically modified to withstand herbicides that can harm the environment.
 You can find organic, expeller-pressed options, but cold-pressed canola oil is hard to come by.

 Should you cycle your oils?